cloud66/help-old/_posts/stack-features/2013-11-06-database-replication.md

 192.168.10.1,192.168.10.2
 </pre>

-As with any environment variable change, you will need to redeploy the stack to propgate the variable changes to all servers.
+As with any environment variable change, you will need to redeploy the stack to propagate the variable changes to all servers.

 The environment variables will be available on all servers including web and database servers.
 This excludes HAProxy servers.